CyberT33N/mongodb-cheat-sheet/README.md

 - $match the indexes
 - Put $sort stages to the top as soon as you can
 - Put $limit stages to the top as soon as you can.
 Also try to put it over $sort
+- Put $limit before $skip
+- When you use $group try to project all fields there instead of using later a $project stage.

 <br><br>
 #### Good 2 Know